From navigating your career and dating life in early adulthood.

 We understand the unique experience of womanhood.
 From navigating early adulthood, to the perinatal and postpartum period, to motherhood and beyond, we are highly specialized in integrating evidence-based approaches to mental health care with a deep understanding of female neurobiology, child development, and attachment and responsive parenting philosophies.

 Dr. Emma Levine received her doctorate in Counseling Psychology from Fordham University.
+She earned her undergraduate degree from Skidmore College, from which she graduated Summa Cum Laude.
 She completed her psychology training at Andrus Children’s Center and her postdoctoral fellowship at Cognitive Therapy for Women in New York City, obtaining advanced training in cognitive behavioral therapy for women’s mental health.
 She also has advanced training in the diagnosis and treatment of perinatal mood and anxiety disorders through the Seleni Institute in New York City.

 Dr. Levine previously served as the Expert Mental Health Advisor for Expectful, helping to grow their maternal wellness offerings.
-She helped to run events, advised on content, and helped their communities of hopeful, expecting, and new moms get trusted support more easily.
+She helped run events, advised on content, and enabled their communities of hopeful, expecting, and new moms to get trusted support more easily.
 Dr. Levine regularly contributes to articles pertaining to women’s mental health and gives talks in school and community settings throughout the Northeast.

 Dr. Levine founded Perennial Wellness out of a recognition that women, parents and families need and deserve a highly specialized approach to their mental health care.
-Dr. Levine has witnessed across hundreds of patients that when a woman’s mental health is attuned to from a holistic, evidence-based lens, we all have within us the capacity to lead lives that are attuned to our values, priorities and deepest needs for connection with self and others.
+Dr. Levine has witnessed across hundreds of patients that when a woman’s mental health is attuned to from a holistic, evidence-based lens, we all have within us the capacity to lead lives that align with our values and priorities.

-Erin earned her Master’s degree in Social Work from New York University, and received advanced training in the diagnosis and treatment of perinatal mood and anxiety disorders through the Seleni Institute in New York City.
+Erin earned her Master’s degree in Social Work from New York University, and received advanced training in the diagnosis and treatment of perinatal mood and anxiety disorders, as well as in perinatal loss and grief, through the Seleni Institute in New York City.
 While at Perennial Wellness, Erin has served as a Mental Health Specialist for Expectful in their Mother’s Circle program.
 In this role, she facilitated support groups for new mothers covering topics pertinent to postpartum adjustment and mental health.

 Prior to joining Perennial Wellness, Erin served as a Clinical Social Worker at the Rebecca School, a therapeutic day school in New York City for children and adolescents with Autism and other developmental disabilities.
 In this role, Erin provided evidence-based interventions in her work with children and adolescents who had difficulties communicating and relating.
 In addition, she provided clinical intervention and coaching for parents navigating the multifaceted demands of raising a child with neurodiversity.
 Erin has advanced training in DIRFloortime®, a deeply effective model for promoting growth and connection in a respectful and meaningful way for young children.